Ayush-bh/The-Sparks-Foundation_Internship/README.md

 # TASKS

 ## Task 2 - Exploring Supervised Machine Learning.
-In this regression task we will predict the percentage of marks that a student is expected to score based upon the number of hours they studied.
+It is regression task, in which we will predict the percentage of marks that a student is expected to score based upon the number of hours they studied.
 This is a simple linear regression task as it involves just two variables.
 Data can be found at http://bit.ly/w-data.
-What will be predicted score if a student study for 9.25 hrs in a day?
+Problem given - What will be the predicted score of a student,if he/she studies for 9.25 hrs in a day?
 To see the implementation check this link -https://github.com/Ayush-bh/The-Sparks-Foundation_Internship/tree/main/Task1

 ## Task 3 - Exploring Unsupervised Machine Learning.
-From the given 'Iris' dataset, predict the optimum number of clusters and represent it visually.
+problem given-From the given 'Iris' dataset, predict the optimum number of clusters and represent it visually. using K means clustring method for the problem given. k-means clustering is a method that aims to partition n observations into k clusters, in which each observation belongs to the cluster with the nearest mean (cluster centers or cluster centroid), serving as a prototype of the clusters.
+It is popular for cluster analysis in data mining.
 To see the implementation check this link -https://github.com/Ayush-bh/The-Sparks-Foundation_Internship/tree/main/Task2